zs0000/blog/_posts/what-is-an-axanthic-crested-gecko.md

 ---
 title: 'What Is An Axanthic Crested Gecko?'
 excerpt: 'Discussing the nature of the axanthic mutation, is it recessive? and Why Axanthic Crested Geckos can cost over $20,000 in some cases.
 Find out more about this mutation that causes a lack of red and yellow pigment.'
-description: 'The Axanthic Crested Gecko mutation is one of the rarest, and hardest to reproduce Morphs in the hobby.'
+description: 'The Axanthic Crested Gecko mutation is one of the rarest, and hardest to reproduce Morphs in the hobby.
+We answer what an Axanthic Crested Gecko is, Why axanthic crested geckos are all black, and other type of dark based Crested Geckos.'
 coverImage: '/assets/blog/what-is-a-axanthic-crested-gecko/14.jpg'
 date: '2021-06-30T05:35:07.322Z'
 author: